kjljixx/Aurora-Chess-Engine/README.md

 You should now have a file named ```aurora.exe```, which is the engine.
 Now go to your GUI and find instructions for adding engines.
 When the GUI prompts you to choose a file/engine, choose ```aurora.exe```.

 # Technical Details
-Aurora uses a UCT (Upper Confidence Bounds applied to Trees) search with a NNUE (Efficiently Updatable Neural Network)
+Aurora uses a UCT (Upper Confidence Bounds applied to Trees) search with an NNUE (Efficiently Updatable Neural Network)

 ## Search
 Here are some details about the search: